aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-pdf-shared-in-sharepoint-online/_index.md

 ### Create new console application project

-1. Create in Visual Studio new console application project with name "SPOnlineExample" for C# language;
+1. Create in Visual Studio new console application project with name "SPOnlineExample" for C# language and target framework .NET 6;
 2. Add the following packages:
    - Microsoft.Extensions.Configuration.Json;
 	 - Aspose.Words;